Astra Sharma: 2020: French Open match win

-2021: WTA Tour title, rank No. 98
+2021: WTA Tour title, top 100

 Sharma defeated top seed Ons Jabeur to win the MUSC Health Women's Open (Charleston II), her first career title.

 In May, she made the second round of the French Open for a second consecutive year.

 In June, she entered Wimbledon as a lucky loser and was defeated by Kristýna Plíšková in the first round.

 At the US Open, she qualified before losing to eighth seed Barbora Krejčíková in the first round.
 In October, she reached the second round at the Indian Wells Open.

 Sharma ended 2021 with a singles ranking of 98, a career year-end high, and a doubles ranking of world No. 107.

 2022–2024

 In 2022, Sharma reached the second round at Indian Wells with a win over Magda Linette, before losing to 13th seed Victoria Azarenka.

 In 2024, she entered the Charleston Open as a lucky loser and defeated compatriot Arina Rodionova and 16th seed Lesia Tsurenko to reach the round of 16 where she lost to third seed Maria Sakkari.

-Partnering Veronika Erjavec, Sharma was runner-up in the doubles at the WTA 125 2024 Canberra Tennis International, losing to Veronika Erjavec and Darja Semeņistaja in the final.
+Partnering Veronika Erjavec, Sharma was runner-up in the doubles at the WTA 125 Canberra International, losing in the final to Veronika Erjavec and Darja Semeņistaja.